helmedeiros/blog/content/en/posts/2024-08-10-automate-prompting-text-replacements-macos.md

 subtitle: "When productivity meets creativity - transforming how you interact with AI through automated smart prompts and native macOS features."
 ---

-# Automate Prompting with Smart Text Replacements on macOS

-## When productivity meets creativity

 A month has flown by since the last post, and I've been deep into exploring not just _what_ prompts to use, but _how to use them faster and more effectively_.
 One of the most unexpectedly powerful discoveries in this journey has been leveraging **Text Replacements** on macOS to speed up how I work with AI tools like ChatGPT.

 Let's unpack what this means, why it matters, and how you can apply it right now.